 - 8 apples (I used organic pink lady apples) peeled and cut into slices

 - 1/4 cup raisins

 - 1/2 cup water

 - 1 Tbsp tapioca starch

 - Zest and juice of one large orange

-Cover with foil and bake for 40 minutes until apples are soft.
+- Cover baking pan with foil and bake for 40 minutes until apples are soft.
 Check mixture mid-way through baking.
 If mixture is dry, add a little more water and continue to bake.
 See notes below.